swagger-api/swagger-socket/README.md

     ss.close
 ```

+### SwaggerSocket on OSGi
+SwaggerSocket (2.0.1-SNAPSHOT) is not only OSGi enabled but also available as a Karaf feature.
+To see how it works, see [the swaggersocket-cxf-osgi-echo sample](samples/swaggersocket-cxf-osgi-echo).

 ### How the protocol works
 To read more about how the protocol works, take a look at the [SwaggerSocket Protocol Specification](https://github.com/swagger-api/swagger-socket/wiki/SwaggerSocket-Protocol)